Navid200/xDrip/docs/Nightscout/CostTable.md

 Click on OK.

 Choose an invoice.
 Keep in mind that an invoice will only become complete on the third day of the month.
-So, the invoice for December, will not be valid on December 2.
+So, the invoice for December, will not yet be valid on January 2.
 ![](./images/ChooseInvoice.png)

 Click on "Download CSV".